 How Does It Look?
 What Does It Mean?
 What Needs To Be Done?

 It’s a great time to draw a line under the past year by looking at what was good, what was bad and what looks to be changing.
-I’m not talking about Miley Cyrus or politics here, but specifically in the marketplace that you serve as a small gym owner.
+I’m not talking about Taylor Swift or politics here, but specifically in the marketplace that you serve as a small gym owner.

 I’ve been writing about a lot of different topics this year and it’s worth a review to remind readers of what’s been covered and some key points to take away.
 This is a list that covers the basic suggestions of what I think that you need to be doing and look at on your path to gym management success.